Farah Nur: Nabadshe and the Wadaad

 Aadan Jugle, a Habr Yunis man, had a nephew named Nabadshe who was from the Arap.
 Nabadshe had asked his uncle for the hand of one of his daughters.
 Jugle agreed and said to return in two years with fifty camels as mahr.
 Nabadshe had returned and was shocked to find that the girl had been married and Jugle stipulated the same price to another man.
 He confronted his uncle and Jugle apologized and promised his next daughter in a years time and set the same mahr.
 Nabadshe again came a year later to find this daughter married.
 Jugle was reprimanded by the elders and Nabadshe was promised a third daughter and praised for his patience.
 Again Jugle would marry off his daughter and got the same fifty camels.
 Heartbroken and betrayed, Nabadshe took a spear and set out to the home of his uncle, ultimately stabbing the old man and killing him.
 Following this Nabadshe would be caught by British authorities and sentenced to death in court for the murder.
 The judge asked if Nabadshe had anything to say for himself after the sentence and he stood and recited this gabay.

 A Wadaad had been called to reconcile the Arap and Habr Yunis and instead decided to recite a gabay filled with insults and curses, and most uncharacteristic for a religious man, the Wadaad was a cousin of the recently killed Jugle.
 Farah Nur heard of the gabay from the Wadaad and reprimanded him.
 Following Farah's words no one would pray behind the Wadaad again and he became outcast.

 Hadduu Saakimi Waayona

-Unlike their larger brothers, the Habr Awal, Habr Yunis and Habr Je'lo, the Arap were unable to break from Eidagale-led Isaaq Sultanate and decided to stand and change this situation.
+Unlike their larger brothers, the Habr Yunis and the Habr Awal, the Arap were unable to break from Eidagale-led Isaaq Sultanate and decided to stand and change this situation.
 Led by Farah Nur the Arap crowned him as Sultan and raised arms against the Eidagale and Sultan Deria Hassan.

 Composing this poem entitled The Limits of Submission Farah speaks of the conflict and intolerance to the subordinate status to the Sultan.